(Last updated on: 31/08/2021)

 The deductive approach starts small and gets bigger.
-It starts with a specific hypothesis or hypotheses that has been developed based on information or patterns that have been observed by the researcher.
+It starts with a specific hypothesis or hypotheses that have been developed based on information or patterns that have been observed by the researcher.
 It then seeks to test this hypothesis and develop a broader theory from it.

 The inductive approach is the opposite.
-It starts with a board theory and then focuses later on the smaller, more specific details.
+It starts with a broad theory and then focuses later on the smaller, more specific details.
 This is sometimes referred to as a move from the specific to the general.

 Typically, a deductive approach is associated with quantitative research and an inductive approach is associated with qualitative research.

 There are some great texts on this, which will give you a more detailed explanation.
 One of my favourites is ‘Key Concepts in the Philosophy of Social Research’ by Malcolm Williams, which I used a lot when writing my PhD thesis.

 The strategy layer of the research onion refers to how the researcher intends to carry out the work, i.e. what method of data collection will be used.
 You can read more about research method strategies in Cresswell’s book ‘Research Design: Qualitative, Quantitative, and Mixed Methods Approaches‘.

 The choices outlined in the research onion include the mono method, the mixed method, and the multi-method.

 The mono-method involves using one research approach for the study.
 Next, the mixed-methods required the use of two or more methods of research, and usually refers to the use of both a qualitative and a quantitative methodology.
 In the multi-method, a wider selection of methods is used.
 You can also read more about the use of mixed methods research in Cresswell’s text, which is personally one of my favourites- it’s easy to understand and provides detailed explanations.